aa29zzjj/Project-2-Client-Server/README.md

 ## Submission Summary:

-:checkered_flag: Submit to Canvas the single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
-It is important that you ***clearly label*** each submission with the following labels.
+:checkered_flag: Submit to Canvas the single PDF file named Your_Last_Name_First_Name_Project2.pdf.
+It is important that you ***clearly label*** each submission with the labels shown below.
 Be sure to provide your name and email address at the top of the .pdf file.

-See below for the final submission.
+Finally, create five zip files, each one of which is the zip of your WHOLE project for tasks 1, 2, 3, 4 and 5.
+Each project will contain one client and one server.
+For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

+Zip the one PDF and the five project zip files into one big zip file for submission.
+Name this file your_andrew_id.zip.

+These labels are required in your single PDF.

 Task 1
 ---------------------